 A teenager in Wisconsin committed suicide by hanging himself in 1986 in his dormitory room at St. John’s Military Academy.
 “His death was clearly marked as a ritualistic suicide.
 Next to the body were a human skull and a burning candle.
 Tape-recorded rock music played continuously.
 What was the taped music?
 It was a morbid album by Pink Floyd entitled ‘The Wall.’
 The very lyrics produced great depression and promoted suicide.
 The medical examiner stated, ‘My personal feeling is that this type of music is going to add to the depression.
 If they’re depressed, this music is going to send them deeper.
 And if he wanted to change his mind sometime during this, the music wouldn’t help.’
 What were the titles of the songs on the albums?
 A few were ‘Is There Anybody Out There?’ and ‘Goodbye, Cruel World,’ and ‘Waiting for the Worms’” (H.T.
 Spence, Confronting Contemporary Christian Music, p.
 99).

-“In Plano, Texas [in 1983], Bruce and Bill, best friends, listed to the Pink Floyd album ‘Pink Floyd — The Wall,’ about a rock singer who builds a wall around his life to shut out the world.
+“In Plano, Texas [in 1983], Bruce and Bill, best friends, listened to the Pink Floyd album ‘Pink Floyd — The Wall,’ about a rock singer who builds a wall around his life to shut out the world.
 The two teens began dressing in rebel-style leather jackets and boots.
 One night, during a drag race, Bill was sideswiped accidentally and killed.
 Bruce kept to himself afterward, telling friends that he would see Bill again ‘Some sunny day,’ a line from the album.
 The day after Bill’s funeral, Bruce was found dead in his car of carbon monoxide poisoning.
 The cassette in the tape player was playing one of Pink Floyd’s songs, ‘Goodbye, Cruel World.’
 Six days later another boy in Plano killed himself by the same method.
 According to Newsweek, his radio was blaring the same type of music” (The Truth about Rock, pp. 54, 55).

 In 1975, 16-year-old John Tanner, listening to acid rock and smoking marijuana, drew deeper and deeper into a depressed state.
 On January 13, he loaded his 12-gauge shotgun with a slug and set it against the chimney in his room, his mind filled with thoughts of suicide.
 On January 15, he skipped school and listened to rock music all day, especially Black Sabbath’s Paranoid album.
 At 5:15 p.m. he put his shotgun to his chin and pulled the trigger.
 Though much of his face was blasted away, he lived through the horrible ordeal, and his face was painfully reconstructed in 20 surgeries over 10 years at a cost of $300,000.
 By his own testimony, his involvement in heavy metal music quickly led to drug abuse, rebellion against his elders, depression, and thoughts of self destruction.
 He could quote the nihilistic lyrics to Black Sabbath’s “Killing Yourself to Live” by heart.
 “The execution of your mind, you really have to learn/ You’re wishing that the hands of doom could take your mind away/ And you don’t care if you don’t see again the light of day.”
 Happily, after Tanner shot himself, he received Jesus Christ as his Savior (Why Knock Rock?, pp. 161, 162).